micropython/micropython/docs/pyboard/general.rst

 When the pyboard boots up, it needs to choose a filesystem to boot from.
 If there is no SD card, then it uses the internal filesystem ``/flash`` as the boot filesystem, otherwise, it uses the SD card ``/sd``.
+If needed, you can prevent the use of the SD card by creating an empty file called ``/flash/SKIPSD``.
+If this file exists when the pyboard boots up then the SD card will be skipped and the pyboard will always boot from the internal filesystem (in this case the SD card won't be mounted but you can still mount and use it later in your program using ``os.mount``).

 (Note that on older versions of the board, ``/flash`` is called ``0:/`` and ``/sd`` is called ``1:/``).